Your Instruction Permit Top ↑

 How to Apply

-Make an appointment at our metropolitan offices.
 You must pass the vision and written tests and have a parent/guardian sign the financial responsibility section on the application.
-The licensing fee is $23.25.
-Face masks are required at DMV offices.
+The licensing fee is $22.25.

-A $26 testing fee will be charged prior to the written test and covers both the written test and the initial skills test.
-An $11 retest fee will apply to all retakes.
+A $25 testing fee will be charged prior to the written test and covers both the written test and the initial skills test.
+A $10 retest fee will apply to all retakes.
 Written testing closes early - one-half hour or up to one hour before the DMV office closes.

 Vision Test